Be human. Lead with clarity. Build what endures.

 A commitment to leadership with humanity.

 Praxa Strategies reflects the mentors, colleagues, and teams who taught Susanne what strong leadership looks like in practice and what it costs when the people systems underneath it are unclear or unsupported.
 Her work is shaped by the belief that organizations succeed when their humanity is as strong as their business results.
+This is the work that makes leadership steadier and results more durable.

 She brings that belief to every engagement with humility, rigor, and a commitment to building cultures where people can grow, contribute meaningfully, and lead with clarity.